WeissShahaf/landing-page/README.md

 ### Hi there 👋
-* 👂 My name is Shahaf Weiss
+* 👂 Hi,I'm Shahaf Weiss, an electrophysiologisty, Consultant,  Developer.
 * 🔭 I’m currently working in Biotech consulting and as a postdoc at Max-Planck institute for brain research.